go-task/task/docs/docs/usage.md

 - `relPath`: Converts an absolute path (second argument) into a relative path, based on a base path (first argument).
 The same as Go's [filepath.Rel](https://pkg.go.dev/path/filepath#Rel).
+- `merge`: Creates a new map that is a copy of the first map with the keys of the second map merged into it.
+If there are duplicate keys, the value of the second map is used.
 - `spew`: Returns the Go representation of a specific variable.
 Useful for debugging.
 Uses the [davecgh/go-spew](https://github.com/davecgh/go-spew) package.